Tuesday 18 June 2019

 They were people like you and I, with families like ours, hopeful that their ordinary lives in their lovely town would flourish beyond the period of uncertainty and conflict.
 Then one Sunday afternoon, for reasons the world doesn’t fully understand, they were slaughtered.

-The speculated story involves the resistance, misunderstandings of events around the capture of a senior German officer, possible misunderstanding of places as Oradour-sur-Vayres is nearby, even a gay relationship.
+Speculations look at the resistance, misunderstandings of events around the capture of a senior German officer, a gay relationship, or possible misunderstanding of places – Oradour-sur-Vayres is nearby.

 If you’re as intrigued as I was, read this website.
 It’s a bit repetitive because the author is building his arguments, but it brings together all the events and theories about why the massacre at Oradour-sur-Glane happened.
 It’s worth sitting down with a coffee.